N-Bz/bybop/README.md

 The `get_value()` function returns either:
 * `None` for never received commands
 * A dictionnary mapping the arguments names to their values for most commands (i.e. for the `BatteryStateChanged`, the dictionnary will have a format like `{u'percent': 75}`)
-* A list of such dictionnaries, for commands declared as `listtype=LIST` in the `libARCommands` xml files
+* A list of such dictionnaries, for commands declared as `listtype=LIST` in the `libARCommands` xml files. (e.g. the `'ARDrone3.NetworkState.WifiAuthChannelListChanged'` command)
 * A dictionnary of such dicitonnaries for commands declared as `listtype=MAP` in the `libARCommands` xml files.
-In this case, the first argument value will be used as a key to the top-level dictionnary.
+In this case, the first argument value will be used as a key to the top-level dictionnary. (e.g. the `'common.CommonState.SensorStatesListChanged'` command)

 Some predefined getters might also be defined: